18F/uswds-jekyll/README.md

 template](https://standards.usa.gov/page-templates/docs/), and
 accommodates an optional side navigation.
 Supported [front matter]:

-* `sidenav` is a key _into_ `site.data.sidenav`.
-In other words, if your front matter specifies `sidenav: foo` then links will be pulled from `site.data.sidenav.foo`.
-This value is assumed to be an array of link objects, each with `href` and `text` strings.
+* `sidenav` is a key _into_ `_data/navigation.yml`.
+See the
+  [navigation](#navigation) docs for more info.

-  * A page's "current" or "active" state in the sidenav is determined by whether a link's `href` matches `page.url` or `page.permalink` for each page being rendered.

-  * Current/active links will display a nested subnavigation if `page.subnav` is a similarly formatted array of link objects.
-    **Note that subnav link hrefs are not prefixed with `site.baseurl`** because this breaks hash links prefixed with `#`.
+A page's "current" or "active" state in the sidenav is determined by whether a link's `href` matches `page.url` or `page.permalink` for each page being rendered.
+Current/active links will display a nested subnavigation if `page.subnav` is a similarly formatted array of link objects. **Note that subnav link hrefs are not prefixed with `site.baseurl`** because this breaks hash links prefixed with `#`.

-See the [docs demo page](demo/docs.md) for an example of how this works, and see [_data/sidenav.yml](_data/sidenav.yml) for how to structure named side navigation data for your site.
+See the [docs demo page](demo/docs.md) for an example of how this works, and see [_data/navigation.yml](_data/navigation.yml) for how to structure named navigation data for your site.

 [Sass]: http://sass-lang.com/guide